daniellutscher/MixMatch-TransferLearning/README.md

 ```

 ## Current Performance
-Given computational limitations, I've only been able to run the MixMatch script with the efficientNet-b0 model for around 50 epochs on Google Colab (using a Tesla V4).
-It largely improved on the classification performance when only trained using transfear learning, increasing from ±28% test set accuracy (transfer learning with all 2800 labels) to ±44.5% test accuracy using only 250 labeled images.
+Given computational limitations, I've only been able to run the MixMatch script with the efficientNet-b0 model for around 50 epochs (see To-Do).
+Adding the SSL method largely improved on the classification performance, increasing from ±28% test set accuracy (transfer learning with all 2800 labels) to ±44.5% test accuracy using only 250 labeled images.

 ## TO-DO
 - run models for full epoch duration